knight-lang/knight-lang/specs.md

 For example, `SUBSTITUTE "abcd" 1 2 "3"` would return the string `"a3d"`.

-# 5. Command Line Arguments
-If at all possible, knight implementations are expected to parse command line arguments.

-If no arguments are passed, the program should display a simple usage message (for example, `usage: knight (-e 'expr' | -f filename)`) and exit.
-Implementations may write this message to either stdout or stderr, and may exit with whatever status code they choose.

-If the first argument passed is `-e`, and there are exactly two arguments, the second argument shall be interpreted as Knight code and executed directly.

-If the first argument passed is `-f`, and there are exactly two arguments, the second argument shall be a filename.
-The file should be read, and then executed as Knight code.
-This option is equivalent to simply passing the entire file's contents to `-e`.

-Implementations are free to define additional flags and behaviours outside of these requirements.
-(For example, printing a usage message when the first argument is not recognized.)
-However, these are not required: Programs which are not passed exactly one of the three previous options are considered ill-formed.

-## Alternatives
-Some programming languages (such as AWK) are not able to be invoked with a simple `./knight -e 'OUTPUT "hi"'`.
-While not ideal, implementations may define alternative ways to pass arguments, such as AWK's `./knight.awk -- -e 'OUTPUT "hi'`.

-Some programming languages don't provide a way to access command line arguments at all, such as Knight itself.
-In this case, the program should read lines from stdin in place of command line arguments.

 # 6 Extensions
 This section describes possible extensions that Knight implementations could add.
 Because these are extensions, none of them are required to be compliant.
 They're simply ways to make Knight more ~~enjoyable~~ bearable to write in.